-4. Q. Is there an additional labelling requirement for TV receivers under the Radio Interference Regulations?
+5. Q. Is there an additional labelling requirement for TV receivers under Part VI of the Radiocommunication Regulations?

-6. Q. Are TV under the Regulations limited to the reception of TV broadcasting signals?
+7. Q. Are TVs covered under BETS-7 limited to the reception of TV broadcasting signals?

-A. No. The Regulations only address the TV broadcasting receiving capabilities of a TV receiver.
-Therefore, any additional features such as sound broadcasting reception capability (e.g. AM, FM, mono or stereo, and short-wave reception) inputs/outputs for connecting auxiliary equipment or apparatus, or connecting to a cable TV distribution undertaking are allowed provided that the full requirements of the Regulations pertaining to television reception are met.
+A. No. BETS-7 only addresses the TV broadcasting receiving capabilities of a TV receiver.
+Therefore, any additional features, such as sound broadcasting reception capability (e.g. AM, FM, mono or stereo and shortwave reception), or inputs/outputs for connecting auxiliary equipment or apparatus or connecting to a cable TV distribution undertaking, are allowed provided that all requirements of BETS-7 pertaining to television reception are met.

-7. Q. Do the TV receiver Regulations preclude the sale of AM/FM receivers that are also capable of receiving the audio portion of a TV transmission?
+8. Q. Does BETS-7 preclude the sale of AM/FM receivers that are also capable of receiving the audio portion of a TV transmission?

-A. No. Multiband radios that do not display the images of objects are not included in the Department's Regulations on radio apparatus capable of receiving television broadcasting.
+A. No. Multiband radios capable of receiving the audio portion of a TV transmission are not included in the Department's Regulations on radio apparatus capable of receiving television broadcasting.

-8. Q. Do the Regulations permit the use of numerical designators to identify mid and super-band channels?
+9. Q. Does BETS-7 permit the use of numerical designators to identify mid-band and super-band channels?

 A. Yes.
 However, given that this matter is not in any particular manner related to spectrum management, it is not covered in BETS-7.

-11. Q. Do the Regulations allow the sale of TV receivers without any antennas?
+11. Q. Does BETS-7 allow the sale of TV receivers without any antennas?

 12. Q. What are the antenna terminal impedance requirements for TV receivers?

-A. For a cable compatible TV receiver and supplementary TV receiving device intended to be connected to a cable TV distribution undertaking, the signal input is through a 75 ohm impedance.
-Owners of antennas with 300 ohm leads only are expected to use a 300 ohm/75 ohm converting unit to connect the 75 ohm coaxial cable to the TV receiver input terminal.
+A. For a TV receiver intended to be connected to a cable TV distribution undertaking, the signal input is through a 75-ohm impedance.
+Owners of antennas with 300 ohm leads only are expected to use a 300-ohm/75 ohm converting unit to connect the 75ohm coaxial cable to the TV receiver input terminal.

 13. Q. What are the tuning requirements for TV receivers?

-A. The TV receiver as well as the supplementary TV receiving device, must have the appropriate tuning mechanism to adequately tune and display the channel selected.
+A. TV receivers must have the appropriate tuning mechanism to adequately tune and display the channel selected.

 14. Q. Does a manufacturer or importer require approval by Industry Canada before offering for sale radio apparatus capable of receiving television broadcasting?

-15. Q. Do the Regulations apply to video monitors or computers with video monitors, or to TV sets which are designed for cable reception in hospitals or hotels?
+15. Q. Does BETS-7 apply to video monitors or computers with video monitors, or to TV sets which are designed for cable reception in hospitals or hotels?

-A. No, the Regulations do not apply to video monitors, computers with video monitors, nor to TV receiving equipment intended for a purpose other than home entertainment.
+A. No, BETS-7 does not apply to video monitors, computers with video monitors or to TV receiving equipment intended for a purpose other than sale or resale to the public.

-16. Q. Does the tuning capability of a cable compatible TV receiver have to be simultaneously compatible when switched from the cable to the off-air mode?
+16. Q. Does the tuning capability of a TV receiver have to be simultaneously compatible when switched from the cable to the off-air mode?

 A. No. It is expected that the apparatus may require adjustment of the preset selection controls to change from the cable to the off-air mode or vice versa.

-18. Q. Are cable compatible TV sets that are capable of tuning channels below 120 MHz (commonly designated as -A1, -A2 etc.) permitted to be sold in Canada?
+17. Q. Are TV sets that are capable of tuning channels below 120 MHz (commonly designated as A1, A2, etc.) permitted to be sold in Canada?

 A. Yes.
 However, cable television distribution undertakings in Canada that are authorized to use the bands 108-120 MHz and 328.6-335.4 MHz to carry TV broadcasting signals can do so under very strict conditions because of the shared use of these bands by other radiocommunication systems.